 Grace works in petit point, white on white, while Della crochets fuchsia purses trimmed with lime-green rosettes.
 Both are in a hospital waiting room, their husbands in beds upstairs.
 They are waiting for either life or death.
-But this too is a process of life, intense life.
-Della, whose years have not included many rules or possessions, simply lets life and love flow through her.
+Della, whose years have not included many rules or possessions, simply lets life and love through her.
 Grace, with her greater sophistication, has a more tangled set of problems.
-Before the book ends, all four of these lives—and several others—have intertwined, and the crisis of illness has changed them all.
+Before the book ends, all four of these lives--and several others--have intertwined, and the crisis of illness has changed them all.